awsdocs/amazon-s3-developer-guide/doc_source/website-hosting-custom-domain-walkthrough.md

 Go to the Amazon Route 53 console at [https://console\.aws\.amazon\.com/route53](https://console.aws.amazon.com/route53/home) and then create a hosted zone for your domain\.
 For instructions, go to [Creating a Hosted Zone](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html#Step_CreateHostedZone) in the *http://docs\.aws\.amazon\.com/Route53/latest/DeveloperGuide/*\.

 The following example shows the hosted zone created for the `example.com` domain\.
-Write down the Amazon Route 53 name servers \(NS\) for this domain\.
+Write down the Route 53 name servers \(NS\) for this domain\.
 You will need them later\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/images/RootDomainR53NameServers.png)